 - Should the absence of any formal objection to GAC advice be required to trigger the ICANN board obligation to seek a mutually acceptable solution?

+- Should the rules be the same for all advisory committees, when their advice requires finding a mutually acceptable solution ?

 4. Mapping of proposals with key requirements